Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 3. If the inference & visionweb modules exist but still cannot see the page in 8181 port, check whether 8181 port on your edge is opened.
 4. If you can visit the website (in 8181 port) but not see the inference result video after clicking configuration in the Part Identification page, please check whether your edge's 5000 port is opened.

+### Upload your own video to be processed

+If you don't have camera devices to connect to your VoE deployment, you can use your own videos by uploading them to your edge device.
+Please follow the instruction [here](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/blob/master/factory-ai-vision/Tutorial/UploadVideo.md).

+## Kubernetes (AKS/AKS-HCI)(Beta)

+### Option 1: VoE Helm Chart (Recommended)

+Please follow the [instructions given here](Tutorial/K8s_helm_deploy.md) to install VoE on Kubernetes (AKS/AKS-HCI) using our Helm chart.

+### Option 2: Static Kubernetes YAML:

+#### AKS:
+Please follow the [instructions here](Tutorial/AKS_deploy.md) to deploy to AKS.

+# Other Tutorials

+## Video Tutorial

+- Tutorial 0 - Build with VS code [https://youtu.be/ORTwMYOxkVs]

+- Tutorial 1: Azure Shell Installer [https://youtu.be/6sDILwkP1yc]

+- Tutorial 2 - Start with prebuilt scenario [https://youtu.be/dihAdZTGj-g]

+- Tutorial 3 - Start with creating new project, capture images, tagging images and deploy [https://youtu.be/cCEW6nsd8xQ]

+- Tutorial 4 - Retraining and improve your model [https://youtu.be/OxK9feR_T3U]

+- Tutorial 5: Advance capabilities setting [https://youtu.be/Bv7wxfFEdtI]

+# Privacy Notice

+The software may collect information about your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository or clicking settings on top right corner.
+Our privacy statement is located at [https://go.microsoft.com/fwlink/?LinkID=824704](https://go.microsoft.com/fwlink/?LinkID=824704)
+.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.